 Nearly 7% of American adults experience a major depressive episode every year.
 If you or someone you love is living with depression, contact Rappore, a telehealth-based mental health practice headquartered Manhattan, New York.
-Their licensed clinicians provide individualized care to patients in multiple states, including New York, New Jersey, and Connecticut.
+Their licensed clinicians provide individualized care to patients in multiple states, including New York, New Jersey, Florida, and Connecticut.

 Depression is an emotional state of persistent sadness, hopelessness, or irritability.
 While feeling depressed occasionally for a few days is a normal part of everyday life, low mood or losing interest in things every day for at least a couple of weeks suggests clinical depression.
 Depressive disorders are common, affecting around 7% of adults in the US each year and is the leading cause of disability in adults younger than 45 years old.

 There are several different types of depressive disorders that differ based on how severe the symptoms are, how long they last, and whether the depression occurs in particular contexts:

 Major depressive disorder is a depressive disorder that leads to intense feelings of sadness and hopelessness lasting for at least 2 weeks that interferes with one's ability to function in both personal and professional life.